Support Us

 Brave New Words – poetry slam September 18th 2015

-A number of conversations around food were sparked at the Housewarming event, perhaps sparked by the delicious Chai Tea made by Open Jar and the Bannocks baking on the open fire in the square!
-People were keen to harness the power of nourishment in all its senses, suggesting gatherings; gardening experiments where people could come to learn how to grown and learn how to cook seasonal produce; cup return schemes for our café and film evenings and talks linked to food and produce.
-We’ve also been in talks regarding community gardens, rewilding, and working with groups around the region to provide a chance to explore the lines where the act of growing becomes art.
+A number of conversations around food were sparked at the Housewarming event, perhaps inspired by the delicious chai tea made by Open Jar and the bannocks baking over the open fire in the square.
+Attendees were eager to explore the power of nourishment in all its forms, suggesting ideas such as gatherings; gardening experiments where people could learn how to grow and cook seasonal produce; cup return schemes for the café; as well as film evenings and talks centred around food and produce.

 The amazing Alice Thompson from Social Bite talking food and social enterprise at The Stove (http://www.social-bite.co.uk/)

-The latter was explored during our recent film season at The Stove where films such as Moo Man, Vanishing of The Bees, and The Lunchbox were accompanied by wonderful talks and equally wonderful tasty, relevant treats.
+The latter was explored during our recent film season at The Stove, where films such as Moo Man, Vanishing of the Bees, and The Lunchbox were accompanied by inspiring talks and equally delightful, relevant treats.

-We also had an incredible talk by Alice from Social Bite who shared their journey from scratch to building an amazing network of Sandwich shops which help the homeless back on their feet and into work.
+We also hosted an incredible talk by Alice from Social Bite, who shared their journey of building an amazing network of sandwich shops from scratch, which help the homeless get back on their feet and into work.

-Work has started on The Stove Café which will provide a vibrant meeting place in the heart of Dumfries and a base for further creative exploration of how we think about, grow, distribute and cook food.
-The tender was won by Angela and Colin Green and we are very excited to see what this new development brings.
+Work has begun on The Stove Café, which will provide a vibrant meeting place in the heart of Dumfries and serve as a base for further creative exploration of how we think about, grow, distribute, and cook food.
+The tender was won by Angela and Colin Green, and we are very excited to see the opportunities this new development will bring.

-We are really keen to hear from people who might like to host groups in the early evening (for example we have a regular Craftivism (Creative Activism) workshop beginning on October 28th) which will encourage people to linger a little longer once the shops have closed, and build on our commitment to breathe new life back into the town centre.
+We are eager to hear from anyone interested in hosting groups in the early evening.
+For example, we have a regular Craftivism (Creative Activism) workshop starting on 28th October.
+These sessions aim to encourage people to linger a little longer after the shops close and further our commitment to breathing new life into the town centre.

-The Craftivism workshops also touch on a couple of other points raised by members.
-It became apparent that people were keen to form Skill Sharing groups and to engage in Mindfulness initiatives.
-Craftivism encourages both and we hope will be the catalyst for other Skill Sharing/Skill Swap events to be born.
+The Craftivism workshops also align with other ideas raised by members.
+Many expressed interest in forming Skill Sharing groups and engaging in Mindfulness initiatives.
+Craftivism promotes both and we hope it will serve as a catalyst for other Skill Sharing/Skill Swap events.

 Rajasthan heritage Brass Band at The Stove